This blog may contain affiliate links. Read our disclosure policy for more info.

 Milford Sound is a must-visit on any New Zealand road trip itinerary – and rightly so!
 Personally, I think the adventurous and scenic drive to Milford Sound through Fiordland National Park is one of the best parts of visiting Milford Sound.

 I recommend renting a campervan in New Zealand (or a motorhome if your budget allows) and hitting the road!
 Give yourself plenty of time to drive to Milford Sound and consider camping in Fiordland National Park for a night or two.

 Alternatively, simply rent a car in Queenstown for a couple of days to make your journey to Milford Sound and back again.
 Use our blog about the best stops on the road from Te Anau to Milford to ensure you check out the best attractions!

-Related read: Save some money with our blog about how to score a cheap campervan rental in Queenstown!
+Related Read: Save some money and learn how you can score a cheap campervan rental in Queenstown!

 Guided Coach Tours